 - If we maintain the current rate of progress, the estimated number of new HIV infections among adolescents (aged 15–19 years) in Africa is projected to increase to 280,000 annually by 2020, to 330,000 annually by 2025, and to 390,000 annually by 2030.

 We all have a role to play in ensuring that these children survive and thrive.
 The HIV sector must become more effective and the broader international development must better serve children affected by HIV and AIDS.
-The Coalition has identified five priorities for action.
+The Coalition has identified five priorities for action (listed below).
 These are vital stepping-stones in the fight to end HIV and AIDS in children and to mitigate its broader impacts on them.

 The Coalition has identified the following five priorities for action.
 These are vital stepping-stones in the fight to end HIV and AIDS in children and to mitigate its broader impacts on them.